Kooolkimooov/ros_setup/README.md

 ## Catkin setup

-for COSMER blueROVs (as of 2024) we need to make modification to the mavros code thus we install mavros and mavlink from source.
+for COSMER blueROVs (as of 2024) we need to make modification to the mavros code because the on-board verstion of ROS requires it, thus we install mavros and mavlink from source.

-1. create a catkin directory: `mkdir -p catkin/src` and go into that directory `cd catkin`
+1. create a catkin directory: `mkdir -p catkin/src` and go into that directory: `cd catkin`
 2. run `wstool init src`
 3. install mavros and mavlink:
    - `rosinstall_generator --upstream mavros | tee /tmp/mavros.rosinstall`